 From the Bay of Islands, it’s just under three hour’s drive to the most northerly accessible point of the North Island — Cape Reinga.
 This is not the northern most tip of the country (as is often thought), but it is the spot where the Tasman Sea officially meets the mighty Pacific Ocean.

-If you want to spend less time looking at maps and more time looking out the window, consider the Explore Group’s Dune Rider day tour from the Bay of Islands to Cape Reinga.
+If you want to spend less time looking at maps and more time looking out the window, consider doing the Dune Rider day tour from the Bay of Islands to Cape Reinga.
 This epic adventure includes transport in a purpose-built off road vehicle, and full commentary from a local guide along the way.
 One of the highlights of the day is a drive along the sweeping west coast expanse of Ninety Mile Beach (in reality, 88 kilometres or 55 miles long, but hey, who’s counting?).
 With sand dunes as far as the eye can see, sandboarding is a popular part of the experience.

 The kauri tree is one of the tallest in the world and as you travel through Northland, you’ll have the opportunity to encounter this ancient giant of the forest.
 Scattered pockets of kauri forest are all that remain, but even these are threatened by dieback disease.
 Follow all directions from the authorities to prevent its spread.

 Northland’s stunning Waipoua Forest is a two-hour drive west from the Bay of Islands and is home to the largest kauri in the country — Tāne Mahuta — which is thought to be around 2,000 years old and tops the 50-metre-mark in height.
 The tree attracts plenty of visitors and is just a five-minute walk from the carpark.